dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 ### DMAC HW Enforced Security Checks

--   DMA enabled memory range registers are configured & locked prior to starting any DMA operation
+-   DMA enabled memory range registers are configured & locked prior to starting any DMA operation.
--   If the configured source address space ID is SOC (CTN or System) and destination address space ID is OT internal, then destination address pointer must lie within the DMA enabled memory range
+-   If the configured source address space ID is SOC (CTN or System) and destination address space ID is OT internal, then destination address pointer must lie within the DMA enabled memory range.
--   If the configured destination address space ID is SOC (CTN or System) and source address space ID is OT internal, then source address pointer must lie within the DMA enabled memory range
+-   If the configured destination address space ID is SOC (CTN or System) and source address space ID is OT internal, then source address pointer must lie within the DMA enabled memory range.
 -   If source (or destination) address space ID is set to CTN, then read (or write transactions) are sent to CTN port only.
-If CTN port is configured to be 32 bits, then make sure that the upper 32 bits of the source (or destination) address register pointer are all zeroes
+If CTN port is configured to be 32 bits, then make sure that the upper 32 bits of the source (or destination) address register pointer are all zeroes.
 -   If source (or destination) address space ID is set to OT Internal, then read (or write transactions) are sent to OT internal port only.
-    Make sure that the upper 32 bits of the source (or destination) address register pointer are all zeroes
+    Make sure that the upper 32 bits of the source (or destination) address register pointer are all zeroes.
 -   If source (or destination) address space ID is set to System, then read (or write transactions) are sent to system port only.
 Full 64 bits of the source (or destination) address pointer is available.